-Windows 8.1 introduces a new feature called Work Folders.
+Windows 10 and Windows 8.1 includes a new feature called Work Folders.
 If you have to work from anywhere from your different devices, then Work Folders are just what you would be looking for.

-Work Folders in Windows 8.1 and Windows Server 2012 R2 is a Bring Your Own Device Enhancement, that will enable IT administrators to provide Information Workers the ability to sync their work data on all their devices.
+Work Folders in Windows 10/8.1 and Windows Server is a Bring Your Own Device Enhancement, that will enable IT administrators to provide Information Workers the ability to sync their work data on all their devices.
 This is done by syncing user data from devices to on-premise file servers.
 In short, you can look at is as a free synced-storage alternative to SkyDrive, that any business can self-host for their employees.
-Think of it as SkyDrive hosted in your own server.
+Think of it as SkyDrive hosted on your own server.

 You will also find the settings for Work Folders in Group Policy under: